openmhealth/web-visualizations/README.md

 On a chart of type `line`, a labeled horizontal rule is drawn all the way across the chart for each threshold, and the points can be colored differently, depending on where they fall in relation to the thresholds.

-The simplest behavior colors a point differently if it exceeds a 'max' threshold or falls below a 'min' threshold.
+The simplest behavior colors a point differently if it exceeds a `max` threshold or falls below a `min` threshold.
 This is acchieved by measure's `chart.aboveThesholdPointFillColor` and `chart.aboveThesholdPointStrokeColor` properties in the `options` object.
 By default, this is set to the light orange color in the previous example.
 Here is a chart with systolic blood pressure's `chart.aboveThesholdPointFillColor` and `chart.aboveThesholdPointStrokeColor` properties set to red:

 ![Above Threshold Color](http://www.openmhealth.org/media/viz_example_threshold_color.png "Above Threshold Color")